- October 17, 2025

 Frequently Asked Questions

-Keeper is a action adventure game with fantasy theme.
+Keeper is a simulation game with fantasy and mystery themes.

 Keeper is available on Xbox Series X|S, PC, Windows, Xbox Game Pass and others.